Fibre bundle framework for unitary quantum fault tolerance: Example II: Toric codes and string operators

 \subsubsection{Hard-core discrete-time string evolutions}

-Our next step is to restrict attention to discrete-time evolutions which respect a ``hard-core'' condition at all times.
+Our next step is to restrict attention to verified discrete-time evolutions which respect a ``hard-core'' condition at all times.
 In particular, we insist that at all times, the defects in the code are separated by a minimum separation $\sep \geq 3$.
 We count $\sep$ in terms of lattice distance, so lattice points $(x,y)$ and $(x',y')$ have separation $|x-x'| + |y-y'|$.
 We also enforce the same minimum separation between primal and dual defects, counting the lattice distance from the vertex supporting the primal defect to the closest vertex of the face containing the dual defect.
+The hard-core condition constrains the movement of defects that are already at the minimum distance apart, limiting the possibilities for string evolutions.

-For our analysis of the toric code, it is sufficient to consider $\sep = 3$, the minimum needed to avoid having two defects on the same face.
+For our analysis of the toric code, it is sufficient to consider $\sep = 3$, the minimum needed to avoid having two defects on the same face, but larger $\sep$ may be needed for more general anyon models.
 The separation is needed for our definitions of various operators later in this section.
 The topology of $\M$ does not change if we take a larger value of $\sep$ unless it is so large that the defects become unable to move while still satisfying the hard-core constraint.

 The hard-core requirement more or less implements the idea that only codes of large distance should arise during the moving of defects --- when two defects get close together, even a small cluster of errors can braid them around each other.
 Of course, if we were actually storing information in the defects, it would not be sufficient to keep them far apart; we would also need the defects to physically be \emph{holes} of large diameter.
 Again, the point here is to work in a simplified model that contains many of the main features of a more complicated topological code.